 Winning at chess isn’t just about flashy checkmates—it’s about understanding the value of each piece and trading wisely.
 In this lesson from our chess lessons for kids, we show why sometimes it’s smart to exchange pieces, and why other times it’s a trap.

-King | Infinite (game over if lost) |
+Infinite (game over if lost)

-Capturing when it improves position | Forgetting development while chasing trades |
+| Forgetting development while chasing trades |

 Learn about material balance from the US Chess strategy guide (dofollow).
 Try practice puzzles at Lichess Training (nofollow).